 Who does this affect?

-This change affects all water utility accounts that were previously on the Irrigation Roll.
+This rate model affects all agricultural water utility accounts that are on the Irrigation Roll.

 When will this affect me?

-The new water rates are now in effect.
-Depending on how much water you use, it may affect your water utility bills this year.
-If you have concerns regarding the impact of the new rate model, please contact us for further discussion.
+Depending on how much water you use, it may affect your water utility bills.
+If you have concerns regarding the impact of this model, please contact us for further discussion.

-The new rate model allots water based on arable area on an annual basis, as follows:
+The rate model allots water based on arable area on an annual basis, as follows:

 - Cemetery, Park, Playfield